MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :ref:`kf_specification` defines Context Local Storage for static fields.
-This indicates the Core Engine to allocate a dedicated memory slot to store the static field for each execution context (the Kernel and each Feature).
+This implies that the Core Engine allocates a dedicated memory slot to store the static field for each execution context (the Kernel and each Feature).

-Context Local Storage for static fields is typically used when the Library defines a lazy initialized singleton.
+Context Local Storage for static fields is typically used when the library defines a lazy initialized singleton.
 A lazy initialized singleton is a singleton that is only allocated the first time it is required.
-This is how is implemented the well known `Math.random()`_ method:
+This is how is implemented the well-known `Math.random()`_ method:

 .. code-block:: java